 Start with an outline template designed to become a real manuscript

 Most outline templates stop at headings.
-Gixo Books treats the outline template as the operating plan for the manuscript, so the structure stays connected to chapter drafting, revision, export, and later editions.
+Gixo Folio treats the outline template as the operating plan for the manuscript, so the structure stays connected to chapter drafting, revision, export, and later editions.

 What your outline template needs to be worth using